 Anti Gravity House

 The anti-gravity house is practically a traditional Javanese Joglo house at Dago Dream Park.
 It’s a beautiful wooden house, only there’s an amusing peculiarity.
 The house is upside down complete with a set of furniture that also defies gravity.

 The upside-down house is fun to explore.
 This is where tourists can get more creative with the pictures.
 Try all sorts of different poses – imagination is only the limit.

 Although it’s captivating to explore.
 The vast and hilly terrain of Dago Dream Park could be a nightmare for one’s feet.
 Especially visitors coming with children and senior age.
 Luckily the park has wara-wiri Bus.
 Hop on to this brightly decorated vehicle.
 The bus will escort visitors on a dreamy trip through the tall trees of Dago Dream Park.

 Another interesting way to venture into the forest here is with a sky bridge called Tarzan cross.
 A wooden path connects several pine trees high above the ground.
 Gear up with a safety helmet and safety ropes.
 And walk carefully along with the narrow Tarzan cross.
 This attraction is not for someone who’s afraid of height.

 The trees at Dago Dream Park are a perfect venue to play war games.
 Have fun marking opponents with colorful paint bullets at Dago Dream Park’s paintball arena.
 Aside from paintball, there are other outdoor activities to do here such as horseback riding, archery, and flying fox.
 Tourists can also rent a boat and row along Dago Dream Park’s artificial river.

 Ethnic Village Dayang Sumbi

 Take a closer look at Sundanese architecture at Dayang Sumbi village.
 The village has a soothing environment, surrounded by many greens.
 It successfully replicates a quiet atmosphere just like a Sundanese village in old times.

 There are 20 traditional houses in total.
-With 2 statues near the gate will greet all guests.
+In addition to that 2 statues near the gate will greet all guests.
 These statues are Dayang Sumbi and her son.
 Both are characters from the popular Sundanese folklore “Sangkuriang”.

 Dago Dream Park Opening Hours